wshi83/MedAgentGym/README.md

 ### Dataset Access

 #### EHR Data Access (<font color=#FF000>Important!!!</font>)
 MedAgentGym has been carefully curated with strict adherence to ethical standards, leveraging datasets that are publicly available or that incorporate rigorous privacy protection and anonymization measures.
 Table 7 in the Appendix provides detailed access requirements for each of the 12 datasets included in MedAgentGym.
-Researchers seeking access to preprocessed task and data files should first obtain and attach all required data usage agreements and submit a formal request via email to `wenqi.shi@utsouthwestern.edu`, using the subject line “MedAgentGym Preprocessed Data Access".
+Researchers seeking access to preprocessed task and data files should first obtain and attach all required data usage agreements and submit a formal request via email to `medagentgym@gmail.com`, using the subject line “MedAgentGym Preprocessed Data Access".

 #### Tasks Definition and Access
 We provide the basic data of `train_tasks.jsonl` and `test_tasks.jsonl` in this repository, which contains.